progressdb/ProgressDB/README.md

 ## Quickstart — Binary Executable

-Want to try ProgressDB in seconds?
-Download a prebuilt release — no Go toolchain required.

 1) Get a binary

    Visit the Releases page and download the binary for your platform: